Trejoivan/My-Algo-Problems-and-solutions/README.md

 - A public repo of which I will be answering and explaining my answers to popular Algo problems using psuedo code for explaination

-# You Dare to challeng me?
+# You Dare to challenge me?
 - feel free to create pull requests if you think you have a better solution